 To avoid errors, the standard action called from the list when the Delete key is pressed attaches a deletion mark, while Shift+Delete directly deletes the object.

-To prohibit an end user from performing direct deletion, disable the "Interactive delete" right for the corresponding configuration objects.
+To prohibit an end-user from performing the direct deletion, disable the "Interactive delete" right for the corresponding configuration objects.
 Note that this right, like all others, is enabled by default.

 Therefore, the direct deletion option (without a reference integrity check) should be introduced by the developer of the configuration when roles are set and by the administrator when roles are assigned to users.
 In most cases, it is a good idea to prohibit interactive deletion by users and thus ensure the reference integrity at all times.
 However, direct deletion can be useful in some cases.
 For instance, you can enable it for staff members responsible for the initial population of an Infobase (before the system is put to operation) or for objects that are not referenced by other configuration objects.Next page: Document sequences